Death (metal band): Mid-era: Leprosy, Spiritual Healing and Human (1988–1992)

-The final years and Schuldiner's death (1993–2001)
+Final years: Individual Thought Patterns, Symbolic, The Sound of Perseverance and Schuldiner's death (1993–2001)

-In 1993, Reinert and Masvidal left the group to continue with the band Cynic, as they were working on a full-length album at the time.
-Schuldiner, unable to persuade them otherwise, replaced them with drummer Gene Hoglan of the recently dissolved thrash metal band Dark Angel, and guitarist Andy LaRocque from King Diamond for Individual Thought Patterns.
-Since LaRocque was obligated to his band, Schuldiner hired a then-unknown Ralph Santolla as touring guitarist.
-Death was arguably at the peak of their commercial and popular culture success, and the video for the track "The Philosopher" even made it on to an episode of Beavis & Butt-head in 1994 (Beavis also parodies Schuldiner's vocals in a mock 'drive-thru' order of 'tacos, to go!' in death-metal style).
+Di Giorgio gave Reinert a call and let Reinert know that he was replaced by Gene Hoglan, while Di Giorgio and Hoglan were in the studio working on the new album Individual Thought Patterns.
+Hoglan had been playing with the recently dissolved thrash metal band Dark Angel, while Andy LaRocque from King Diamond guested on guitar.
+Since LaRocque was obligated to his band, Schuldiner hired Ralph Santolla as touring guitarist for a European tour in April, called Full of Hate, as well as the American release tour that started in July.
+Forbidden guitarist Craig Locicero was enlisted to take Santolla's place, as he was busy playing with his band Eyewitness, and played another European tour, which started in Bradford, England, that September.
+Death was arguably at the peak of their commercial and popular culture success, and the video for the track "The Philosopher" even made it on to an episode of Beavis & Butt-head in 1994 (Beavis also parodies Schuldiner's vocals in a mock 'drive-thru' order of 'tacos, to go!' in death metal style).
 Also in 1994, Death abandoned its eight-year relationship with Relativity and signed with Roadrunner Records, their European distributor.
-For 1995's Symbolic, Santolla and Di Giorgio were exchanged for underground Florida musicians Kelly Conlon and Bobby Koelble.
-For the Symbolic tour Brian Benson was brought in on bass (Conlon having left the band prior to the tour).
+For 1995's Symbolic, LaRocque and Di Giorgio were exchanged for underground Florida musicians Kelly Conlon and Bobby Koelble.
+Conlon was let go from the band prior to the Symbolic tour and was replaced by Brian Benson.